mattiasflodin/reckless/doc/performance.md

 ![Bar chart showing total running time](images/performance_mandelbrot.png)

 The chart above shows the average total running time over 100 runs with the various alternatives, where “nop” does not perform any logging.
-The error bars show the interquartile range of the runs.
 The code is trivally parallelizable and is written to compute multiple chunks of the image several threads.
 Each separate computation thread writes to the log individually.

 I will admit that I have difficulty explaining these charts fully, and hope that someone with a better understanding will check out the benchmark code and help with some insights.
 The benchmarks that use reckless perform *better than the benchmarks that perform no logging at all*.
 In other words, doing more work is taking less time.
-My own hypothesis is that the short interruptions to perform I/O is enough to give the CPU cache time to prepare for the next batch of pixels.
+My hypothesis is that the short interruptions to perform I/O is enough to give the CPU cache time to prepare for the next batch of pixels.
 I do not think there is a measurement error, since the measurement itself is very simple (one timestamp at the beginning and one at the end, then print the difference).
-Since the data is based on 100 separate runs it can’t be just a fluke.
+Since the data is based on 100 separate runs a random fluke is not likely.

 ![Bar chart showing total running time](images/performance_mandelbrot_difference.png)

 If we chart just the difference from the “nop” case then we get the above chart.
+The error bars show the interquartile range of the runs.